 How can you learn to be an occupational therapy assistant online?
 You can’t.
 A common misconception is that St. Catherine University’s OTA program is 100% online.
 While our students are able to listen to lectures, complete schoolwork, and go through modulations on their own time, they also complete hands-on skills labs and gain fieldwork experience with fellow students.

-Although we offer programs in both California and Virginia, we have a number of students who live outside of those states and commute to complete their skills labs – adding a little more adventure to their curriculum.
+Although we offer programs in California, Virginia, and Texas, we have a number of students who live outside of those states and commute to complete their skills labs – adding a little more adventure to their curriculum.
 Discover how our skills labs and fieldwork experiences offer students in our online OTA program a bit more than the flexibility of studying online.

 Where Online Learning Comes to Life